William Morris (Virginia politician)

-William Morris Jr. (December 17, 1746 - November 6, 1802) was a Virginia military officer, ranger, spy, attorney, and politician who served in the Virginia House of Delegates representing in Kanawha County, Virginia from 1792 - 1801.
-Morris served alongside Daniel Boone during the American Revolution and during the Northwest Indian War.
-He is best known as the first permanent European settler in the Kanawha Valley, and often misrepresented for his father.
-In 1800, Morris was appointed as one of the commissioners for supervising the Presidential Election between Thomas Jefferson and John Adams.
+William Morris Jr., Esq.
+(December 17, 1746 - November 6, 1802) also known as "Old Billy", was a Virginia military officer, spy, sheriff and politician who served in the Virginia House of Delegates representing in Kanawha County, Virginia from 1792-1794.
+Morris served alongside Daniel Boone during the American Revolution, and is best known as the first permanent European settler in the Kanawha Valley, and often misrepresented for his father.
+Two years before his death in 1800, Morris was appointed as one of the commissioners for supervising the Presidential Election between Thomas Jefferson and John Adams.
 He was also associated to James Monroe, who Morris exchanged letters with during his time in the Virginia House during Monroe's tenure as governor.